 11. Sunset Cruise

-You don’t have to be a tourist to take a sunset cruise around the island of Manhattan.
+You don't have to be a tourist to take a sunset cruise around the island of Manhattan.
 You can score a great deal on Groupon if you do your homework in advance.
-Its a great way to spend a summer evening.
-And it also an even better way to admire this beautiful city I call home.
-I did this last year and I plan on doing it again this year.
+It's a great way to spend a summer evening.
+And it is also an even better way to admire this beautiful city I call home.
+I did this last year, and I plan on doing it again this year.

 12. Shakespeare In the Park

-This is another great free summer event.
-Tickets can be hard to come by but it is worth putting your name in the hat.
-If you are looking to score free tickets there are a few ways you can do it.
+This is another excellent free summer event.
+Tickets can be hard to come by, but it is worth putting your name in the hat.
+If you are looking to score free tickets, there are a few ways you can do it.
 Most people try their luck at the digital lottery.
 Tickets are also distributed at the Delacorte Theater in Central Park beginning at Noon.
-Finally tickets are distributed throughout the boroughs at different location.
+Finally, tickets are distributed throughout the boroughs at a different locations.
 Be sure to check the site for more details.

 13. Sunset Yoga

 Continuing with the free things to do, you can attend a yoga class for free overlooking the Hudson River every Thursday night at Pier 46.
 Bring your mat and enjoy.
-Pack a picnic for afterwards.
+Pack a picnic for afterward.
 Not a bad way to spend a Thursday night.
 Free workout.
 Cheap date night.
-I call that a win win situation in my book.
+I call that a win-win situation in my book.

 I love spending a summer night walking the bridge.
-Although it will be you and hundreds of your neighbors there is something magical about walking the bridge on a summer night.
-Don’t forget to stop in the middle to admire the beautiful city views.
-Whether your coming from Brooklyn or Manhattan there is ton to see an do.
-One of my favorite things to do is walk from Manhattan to Brooklyn and have a picnic in Brooklyn Bridge Park.
-It is one of my favorite places in the city.
+Although it will be you and hundreds of your neighbors, there is something magical about walking the bridge on a summer night.
+Don't forget to stop in the middle to admire the beautiful city views.
+Whether you're coming from Brooklyn or Manhattan, there is a ton to see and do.
+One of my favorite things to walk from Manhattan to Brooklyn and have a picnic in Brooklyn Bridge Park is one of my favorite places in the city.

 15. Go to a Baseball Game

-Whether you are Yankee fan or a Mets fan getting to a baseball game is a must.
-Even if you don’t like baseball just go for the food and beer and stay for the entertainment.
-New York has some of the most die hard fans.
-You don’t even have to watch the game.
-Just mingle with the crowd and don’t mess up the wave.
+Whether you are a Yankee fan or a Mets fan getting to a baseball game is a must.
+Even if you don't like baseball, just go for the food and beer and stay for the entertainment.
+New York has some of the most die-hard fans.
+You don't even have to watch the game.
+Just mingle with the crowd and don't mess up the wave.
 You will be sure to have a good time.

 16. Go to the Pool

-There are several New York City Pools through out the five boroughs that are free to the public.
-However my favorite is Brooklyn Bridge Pop Up Pool in Brooklyn Bridge Park.
-It does get crowded on the weekends but you get city views, there is a beach, concession stand, and capacity is limited so you can actually enjoy a little bit of breathing room when it comes time to dip your toes in the water.
+Several New York City Pools throughout the five boroughs are free to the public.
+However, my favorite is Brooklyn Bridge Pop Up Pool in Brooklyn Bridge Park.
+It does get crowded on the weekends, but you get city views.
+There is a beach concession stand, and capacity is limited, so you can actually enjoy a little bit of breathing room when it comes time to dip your toes in the water.

 17. Eat Everything

-This is the opposite of what everyone says in the months leading up to summer when you’re working on your summer body.
-But you only live once and Smorgasburg is the place to be all summer long where you can eat your way through the world all while admiring the beautiful NYC skyline.
-Warning, it can get crowded but with all the food options there is something for everyone.
+This is the opposite of what everyone says in the months leading up to summer when you're working on your summer body.
+But you only live once, and Smorgasburg is the place to be all summer long where you can eat your way through the world, all while admiring the beautiful NYC skyline.
+Warning, it can get crowded, but there is something for everyone with all the food options.

 18. Rent a Bike

 Rent a bike and explore the city.
-With over 60 miles of bike lanes New York City has become more and more bike friendly over the years.
-On the west side for example you can ride from Battery Park all the way up to 181st Street.
+With over 60 miles of bike lanes, New York City has become more and more bike-friendly over the years.
+On the west side, for example, you can ride from Battery Park all the way up to 181st Street.
 I suggest doing a ride along the Hudson during sunset.
-Not only will you enjoy a beautiful sunset over the water but this is the time when the temperatures start to drop which make for fabulous summer evenings.
+Not only will you enjoy a beautiful sunset over the water, but this is the time when the temperatures start to drop, which makes for fabulous summer evenings.